UMass-RC/unity-docs/docs/Software & Tools/ColabFold.md

 ### ColabFold on Unity can be run using a Jupyter notebook or a batch script.
 Both methods make use of one graphics processing unit (GPU), the AlphaFold2 AI tool and output the predicted structure in a PDB format text file along with additional files allowing the user to evaluate the results.
 ### The notebook is designed to run ColabFold with one protein sequence while the batch script can be used to make predictions for multiple protein sequences at once.

+#### ColabFold on Unity is currently available in a beta version.
+For questions, please send an email to hpc@umass.edu.

 # Using a Jupyter notebook to access ColabFold